 In 2003, the entire group moved laterally to Jones Day, with Menon taking the role of head of international arbitration for Asia.
 However, the prodigal lawyers returned between 2006 and 2007, equipped with new international know-how and experience of arbitrations in London, Paris and Geneva.
 It was at this point that Rajah & Tann created a stand-alone arbitration practice, led by Chong Yee Leong.

-But the firm moved swiftly to fill the space, appointing Andre Yeap SC to take Chong’s place as practice head and promoting several younger members to the partnership.
+But the firm moved swiftly to fill their shoes, appointing Andre Yeap SC to take Chong’s place as practice head and promoting several younger members to the partnership.

 Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with 27 lawyers dedicated to the area.
-In recent years, it has expanded and grown in prominence, thanks in no small part to the Singaporean government’s drive to make the city-state an arbitration hub for the region.
+It has expanded and grown in prominence, thanks in no small part to the Singaporean government’s drive to make the city-state an international arbitration hub for the region.

 It says it regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the United Kingdom and United States.

-Apart from Singapore, the firm has offices in Bangkok, Kuala Lumpur, Shanghai, Vientiane and has also opened in the newly opened up Myanmar, in Yangon.
+Apart from Singapore, the firm has offices in Bangkok, Jakarta, Kuala Lumpur, Shanghai, Vientiane and has also opened in the newly opened up Myanmar, in Yangon.

 In 2014, it entered into a tie-up with Vietnamese LCT Lawyers, with offices in Ho Chi Minh, Hanoi and Da Nang.
 It also has affiliations with firms in Indonesia and Cambodia, and UAE-based Al Tamimi & Company.
-Its Malaysian associate firm was involved in a merger with two others this year to create a full-service law firm, Christopher & Lee Ong.
+Its Malaysian associate firm was involved in a merger with two others in 2015 to create a full-service law firm, Christopher & Lee Ong.